nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   * All indexes refers to the index number shown in the displayed person list (without sorting).
   * All indexes must be a positive integer valid in the list.
 * If provided with tags
-  * Delete every person with the given tag.
+  * Delete every person that has only 1 tag which is the given tag.
-  * If the person is tagged by another tag, only person's tag is removed.
+  * If the person is tagged by another tag, only the given tag is removed from the person.
+The contact will not be deleted.

 Examples:
 * `delete 3` deletes contact at 3rd index.